It’s early evening, daylight is slowly fading out. My hubby and I are standing in…

-Couples and family therapists work predominantly with people who didn’t grow up in a healthy family or home.
-As a result, many of our clients don’t even know what healthy marriage looks like.
-Here I’ll list some of the ingredients that are necessary for creating a healthy and long-lasting marriage.
+Marriage therapists work predominantly with people who didn’t grow up in a healthy family or home.
+As a result, many of our clients don’t even know what healthy relationship looks like.
+Here I’ll list some of the ingredients that are necessary for creating a satisfying and long-lasting marriage.

 1. Love and commitment to marriage

 The most satisfying relationships are based on love.
 Love is what binds us to each other.
 However, love alone is not enough for a relationship to stay strong and survive for a long time.
 For that purpose, commitment is even more important.
 Love is the foundation, but commitment is the house we build on that foundation.
 Commitment means that we have decided to stay together no matter what – in sickness or health, through good times or bad times, through those times when we don’t feel so loving and when we don’t even like our spouse, (yes, there will be times like that).
 When both partners are committed to the relationship and willing to do whatever it takes to solve their problems – then everything, especially happiness, is possible.

 2. Friendship and enjoying each other, spending time together

 Friendship is what helps people keep going even when love temporarily weakens.
 If spouses are also friends, they accept and respect each other, enjoy each other company, like to spend time together, talk to each other, share interests, values, inspirations and hopes.
 They support each other and are genuinely happy when their partner is successful.
 When spouses are also friends, they make decisions together and share responsibilities.
 There is less competition and power struggles.
 This is what brings people JOY.